Skip to content

 • Gladstone Parks and Recreation will be honoring the film “The Deadly Spawn” in the Summer of 2022

-The house where Tim filmed the Deadly Spawn is now owned by Susanne Wash and her family who just moved in last year.
-For over a year she has spent tremendous time and effort restoring the house that served as a movie set for the Hildebrandts.
+The house where Tim filmed the Deadly Spawn is now owned by Susanne Wash and her family, who moved in last year.
+For over a year, she has spent tremendous time and effort restoring the house that served as a movie set for the Hildebrandts.

-Recently Greg was honored by the Air Force at Dover Air Force Base in Delaware.
-They requested a license to put one of Greg’s pinup paintings titled, “Keep em Flying”, on the nose of a transport plane.
+Recently, Greg was honored by the Air Force at Dover Air Force Base in Delaware.
+They requested a license to put one of Greg’s pinup paintings, “Keep em Flying,” on the nose of a transport plane.
 Greg, of course, said yes.
 This is a dream come true for him.

 Additional Information: